A27 Chichester Improvement

 Highways England have refined the possible options to three proposals, and a preferred scheme will then be selected from these three as part of a public consultation in spring 2016.

 Options being considered at the outset included junction improvements on the existing bypass, including some grade separation, and a new bypass to the north of the city.
-It's not yet clear which three options are going to be put forward for consultation.

 |9 May 2016||The consultation has been delayed until Summer 2016 as Highways England are apparently having problems identifying and finalising their options.|